 Hard to cancel subscription?

-Hubble’s subscription service offers a much cheaper alternative for contact lens wearers, and the positive reviews reflect it.
+The Hubble subscription service offers a much cheaper alternative for contact lens wearers, and the positive reviews reflect it.
 That said, their reputation is far from crystal clear.

-There are other well-known players in the online contact lens retail space.
+There are other well known players in the online contact lens retail space.
 Some alternatives to Hubble include:

 You can always work directly with an eye doctor for your contacts.
 Many offices can set up contact refills by mail.
 Need an eye doctor?
 Search for eye doctors near you.